-It excels in 6v6, but I don’t think it’s bad in 3v3 either.
-The chaotic nature gets toned down drastically in 3v3, since the chaos most relies on an excess of people on the map, which is great.
+It excels in 6v6, but it’s not bad in 3v3 either.
+The chaotic nature gets toned down drastically in 3v3, since the chaos mostly relies on an excess of people on the map, which is great.
 Vostok might not be a super popular map, but it’s easily one of the best in the game.

 Rusted Lands is aesthetically an average map, but its strengths are in its design.
-It has an excellent balance of long and short range areas, good spawn points, and a good variety of map design.
-I think this match really shines in 3v3 game modes, but its not at all bad for 6v6, either.
+It has an excellent balance of long- and short-range areas, good spawn points, and a good variety of map design.
+This match really shines in 3v3 game modes, but its not at all bad for 6v6, either.
 It’s one of the game’s older maps, and it’s obvious why it’s still in the game.

 Cauldron is a notorious map in Destiny 2, mostly due to its chaotic nature.
-Of all the smaller maps in the Crucible, Cauldron is well-balanced, with a wide variety of weapons being usable, and the visual design is beautiful.
+Even though it’s a smaller map, Cauldron is well-balanced, with a wide variety of weapons being usable, and the visual design is beautiful.
 Shadowkeep’s horror-inspired aesthetic is perfect for a PVP map.
 Cauldron is easily one of the best 3v3 maps in Destiny 2, and it holds up well in 6v6 too.
 The only downside here is that it can be really cramped sometimes with 6-person teams, and that can lead to some annoying encounters from time to time.

-Wormhaven is a perfect Crucible map.
-The map is incredibly well-designed with a great symmetrical layout and a great middle area.
-Fighting in the middle of the map is some of the most fun I’ve had in all of Destiny 2.
+Wormhaven is a near-perfect Crucible map.
+The map is incredibly well-designed with a great symmetrical layout and an enjoyably chaotic/intense middle area.
+Fighting in the middle of the map is some of the most fun to be had in all of Destiny 2.
 Wormhaven is a visually striking map, and the gameplay is excellent as well!
 There are few maps that are close to as good as this one, which makes it the best Crucible map in Destiny 2.

 Join the High Ground